Deepfake Media Generation and Detection in the Generative AI Era: A Survey and Outlook: Deepfake Detection

-The main direction of research for deepfake detection focuses on developing methods that generalize well across different types of manipulations~\cite{Chen-CVPR-2022, Dong-CVPR-2023, Yan-CVPR-2024, Tan-CVPR-2024, Nguyen-CVPR-2024, Yao-ICCV-2023, Yan-ICCV-2023, Chen-NeurIPS-2022, Tan-AAAI-2024, Le-AAAI-2024, Kim-CVPRW-2021, Xu-WACVW-2023, Du-CIKM-2019, Liu-CVPR-2020, Zhao-CVPR-2021, Jeong-WACV-2022}.
-To improve generalization, Chen~\etal~\cite{Chen-CVPR-2022} propose an adversarial training pipeline that dynamically identifies which type of forgeries are most challenging for the deepfake detector, and uses them to improve the overall performance.
-Similarly, Yan~\etal~\cite{Yan-CVPR-2024} increase the diversity and complexity of forgeries, but different from Chen \etal~\cite{Chen-CVPR-2022}, they achieve this through latent space manipulations.
-Other studies~\cite{Dong-CVPR-2023, Nguyen-CVPR-2024, Yan-ICCV-2023, Tan-AAAI-2024, Le-AAAI-2024, Du-CIKM-2019, Zhao-CVPR-2021} try to identify the common artifacts or features for different types of forgeries.
-Thus, some methods~\cite{Dong-CVPR-2023, Nguyen-CVPR-2024, Du-CIKM-2019, Zhao-CVPR-2021} base their solution on local artifact detection and less on the overall identity.
-Yan~\etal~\cite{Yan-ICCV-2023} propose an explicit disentanglement approach using multi-task learning to analyze image information, allowing the detection of features that are shared across various types of forgeries.
-Some studies \cite{Tan-AAAI-2024,Le-AAAI-2024,Luo-CVPR-2021,Qian-ECCV-2020,Jeong-WACV-2022} indicate that the generalization capabilities of deepfake detectors can also be improved by leveraging artifacts in the frequency domain.
-All these advancements in the generalization of deepfake detectors are validated by Yao~\etal~\cite{Yao-ICCV-2023}, who demonstrate that detectors modeling low-order interactions exhibit superior generalization capabilities.
 In contrast to previous works, some deepfake detection methods~\cite{Huang-CVPR-2023, Shiohara-CVPR-2022, Hooda-WACV-2024, Tantaru-WACV-2024} are specialized in identifying specific forgery techniques.
 Huang~\etal~\cite{Huang-CVPR-2023} and Shiohara~\etal~\cite{Shiohara-CVPR-2022} focus on face swapping.
 Huang~\etal~\cite{Huang-CVPR-2023} argue that a face-swapped image contains information about the identity present in the target image.
 Their method builds a face recognition model to detect this identity from a face-swapped image, and leverages the difference between its embedding and the embedding of the source identity to detect deepfakes.
 Shiohara~\etal~\cite{Shiohara-CVPR-2022} improve face-swapping detection by generating more challenging examples for a face-swapping detector.
 In this regard, they use face-swapping pipelines where the target and source images are of the same identity and closely resemble each other in terms of face position and other non-identity attributes.
 In contrast, Hooda~\etal~\cite{Hooda-WACV-2024} and Tantaru~\etal~\cite{Tantaru-WACV-2024} tackle the detection of forgeries in images generated with diffusion models.
 Hooda~\etal~\cite{Hooda-WACV-2024} detect deepfakes using an ensemble in which the models are using disjoint parts of the input features, aligning with the aforementioned finding of Yao~\etal~\cite{Yao-ICCV-2023}.